 - If an ACT score is required, it must be on file with the Office of Admissions.

-- Transcripts are to be on file with the Office of Admissions.
+- All transcripts are to be on file with the Office of Admissions and Records.

 - Complete the online Special Admissions Application here.